Dr. Ramune: Mysterious Disease Specialist

 Dr. Ramune: Mysterious Disease Specialist (怪病医ラムネ, Kaibyōi Ramune) is a Japanese manga series written and illustrated by Aho Toro.
-The manga was serialized in Kodansha's Monthly Shōnen Sirius magazine from September 2017 to July 2018, before being transferred to Magazine Pocket manga app in August 2018 and finished in February 2021.
-The manga is licensed in North America by Kodansha USA.
-An anime television series adaptation by Platinum Vision aired from January to March 2021.
+The manga was serialized in Kodansha's Monthly Shōnen Sirius magazine from September 2017 to July 2018, before being transferred to Magazine Pocket manga app in August 2018 and finished in February 2021; its chapters were collected in five tankōbon volumes.
+It is licensed in North America by Kodansha USA.
+A 12-episode anime television series adaptation produced by Platinum Vision aired from January to March 2021.